openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 Customize Certificate Templates For Your Organization
 ******************************************************

-Set up the certificate templates for certificates that your organization will issue.
+Set up the templates for certificates that your organization will issue.
 Base templates are included, but you must ensure that they are customized for your organization.
+For example, you can change the images that appear on certificates for each course mode that your organization supports, as well as fonts and colors that are used on certificates.

 Assets for HTML certificates exist in the following locations.

 * **lms/templates/certificates** - this folder contains .html files for
   certificates.
 The file ``valid.html`` is an example of a certificate file.